ScratchAddons/ScratchAddons/README.md

 See [/webpages/README.md](https://github.com/ScratchAddons/ScratchAddons/tree/master/webpagess#readme) for more information about settings page development.

-### Loading the extension (Chrome)

-To load the extension into a Chromium-based browser, go to `chrome://extensions`, turn on developer mode, click "Load unpacked" and select the `ScratchAddons` folder.

-#### Loading the extension (Firefox)

-Go to `about:debugging` click "This Firefox", click "Load Temporary Add-on..." and select the `manifest.json` file in the `ScratchAddons` folder.

-> **Note**
-> Firefox extensions loaded this way are removed when the browser is closed.

-For other installation methods and browser support, check [the documentation](https//scratchaddons.com/docs/getting-started/installing).

 ## Contributing

 ### Suggestions and bug reports

-If you found a bug or have a suggestion, check for duplicates and [create an issue](https://github.com/ScratchAddons/ScratchAddons/issues/new/choose) if there isn't one already.
+If you found a bug or have a suggestion [create an issue](https://github.com/ScratchAddons/ScratchAddons/issues/new/choose) after checking for duplicates.

 ### Code

 Before contributing code, please read our [contributing guidelines](https://github.com/ScratchAddons/ScratchAddons/blob/master/.github/CONTRIBUTING.md).

-Follow the installation instructions above to setup the extension.
-Please only submit pull requests for open issues and test your changes.

 We recommend using Visual Studio Code as the code editor.

 ### Translations

-Translations are handled by Transifex.
-If you are interested in translating the extension, read [Joining the Localization Team](https://scratchaddons.com/docs/localization/joining-the-localization-team/)
+Translations are handled by [Transifex](https://www.transifex.com/).
+If you are interested in translating the extension, read [Joining the Localization Team](https://scratchaddons.com/docs/localization/joining-the-localization-team/).

 ### Documentation

 Most documentation is located in the [website-v2](https://github.com/ScratchAddons/website-v2) repository in [/content/docs](https://github.com/ScratchAddons/website-v2/tree/master/content/docs) as markdown files.
-If you know English and how the extension works, improving the documentation would be appreciated.

 ## License